bigprof-software/appgini-docs/pages/troubleshooting/appgini-file-write-permission-issues-windows.md

 In this case, the most likely culprits were hidden Windows permissions or ownership issues on the old folders.
 Resetting permissions or creating a new folder typically resolves the problem.

 We hope this checklist helps if you ever face a similar situation.
-If you have tips or experiences of your own, please share them in the comments!